leotao0608/coding-club-CCC/Basics/C++ Functions.md

 3. The name of the function is followed by parentheses `()`.
 4. The code to be executed is surrounded by the curly brackets `{}`.

->In must cases, functions should have its unique name.
+>In most cases, functions should have unique names.
 >In C++, functions must be declared before they are used, or else the compiler doesn’t know they exist.
 There are two ways:
 - Define the function before `main()`.(Must commonly used.)
 - OR write a prototype before `main()` and the definition after.

 # 2. Call a function
 Declared functions are not executed automaticly.
 They are "saved for later use", and will only be executed when called upon.
 To call a function, write the function's name followed by two parentheses `()` and a semicolon `;`.

 In the following example, myFunction() is used to print a text when it is called:
 ```cpp